Nigerian troops on new offensive against Islamists

 Residents and Reuters reporters saw army trucks carrying soldiers enter Yola and Maiduguri to seek out militants from Boko Haram, whose rebellion has targeted the security forces, Christians and politicians in the mainly Muslim north.

-The deployment will placate some of Jonathan's critics, who had accused him of not facing up to the gravity of the crisis, but northern politicians voiced concerns over rising tensions.
+The troop deployment is likely to placate some of Jonathan's critics, who had accused him of not facing up to the gravity of the crisis, although some northern politicians have already voiced concerns over rising tensions.

-The United States said it feared a worsening cycle of violence that threatens Nigeria and the West Africa region.

-It is for now unlikely tensions will boil over to other parts of the country.
+It is unlikely those tensions will boil over to the other parts of the country.
 The Islamists have a foothold across most of the north, but nothing like the power base they have established in these three states.

 BOLDER INSURGENCY

-Yet it is unclear whether greater military might can win a battle against an adversary that has proved a master at melting away under pressure, only to re-emerge elsewhere.
+It is unclear whether greater military might can win a battle against an adversary that has proved a master at melting away under pressure, only to re-emerge again elsewhere.

-"The government is thinking it can crush them like Sri Lanka crushed the Tamil rebels," Kole Shettima, chairman of the Centre for Democracy and Development, told Reuters.
+"The government is thinking it can crush them like Sra Lanka crushed the Tamil rebels," Kole Shettima, chairman of the Centre for Democracy and Development, told Reuters.

-"But in Sri Lanka they pushed them to the water, whereas here they will just flee into the desert and come back."
+"But in Sra Lanka they pushed them to the water, whereas here they will just flee into the desert and come back."

 A Reuters reporter saw six trucks carrying soldiers enter Yola, the capital of Adamawa state.
 In the Borno state capital Maiduguri, the biggest city in the area and birthplace of the insurgency, residents also reported an influx of troops.

-The U.S. State Department, which has criticised the Nigerian military's heavy handed tactics, said it was "deeply concerned about increasing insecurity in northern Nigeria and the potential threat it poses to both Nigeria and the region."

-"The declaration of states of emergency ... reflects the worsening cycle of violence in northern Nigeria," State Department spokesman Patrick Ventrell said.
+The mood was tense in that city.
+Shops were mostly shut and there were few people on the streets.
+Schools were closed.

-Maiduguri residents are used to living under military restrictions - a curfew kills activity at 6 p.m. every day - and soldiers patrolling the streets are a common sight.
-Most shops and schools were shut.
+Maiduguri residents are used to living under military restrictions -- a curfew kills activity at 6 p.m. every day -- and soldiers patrolling the streets are a common sight.
+But residents said they saw soldiers in much greater numbers.

 "What we are facing is ... a rebellion and insurgency by terrorist groups which pose a very serious threat to ... territorial integrity," Jonathan said in the address.
 "Already, some northern parts of Borno state have been taken over."

-Officials say militants control at least 10 local government districts of Borno state, which once hosted one of West Africa's oldest medieval Islamic empires, and are using porous borders with Cameroon, Chad and Niger to smuggle in bigger arms.
+Officials say militants control at least 10 local government districts of Borno state -- an arid region that once hosted one of West Africa's oldest medieval Islamic empires -- and are using porous borders with Cameroon, Chad and Niger to smuggle in arms and mount increasingly bold attacks.

-Dozens of Boko Haram fighters struck the town of Bama last week, leaving 55 people dead, mostly police.

 Security sources say their strategy appears to be similar to that of the al-Qaeda-linked militants who overran Mali late last year, before the French kicked them out in January: take over remote desert areas and establish a de facto rule there, then use that as a base from which to expand.